Skip to main content

 Troubleshooting

-An ExcelPluginSSO\Logs\ExcelPluginLog.txt file with logs from the add-in is kept updated in the My Documents folder.
-The log can be used to debug issues, and can be shared with AtScale Support.
+The add-in keeps daily logs in ExcelPluginSSO\Logs\ExcelPluginLog-YYYYMMDD.txt files, under your My Documents folder.
+Up to seven log files are kept at a time.
+These can be used to debug issues, and can be shared with AtScale Support.

-Below are a few common issues you may encounter, with instructions for resolving them.
+Below are a few common issues you may encounter when using the add-in, with instructions for resolving them.

 The add-in does not appear in the Excel ribbon